JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 ## Security

 ### Firewalls
 Firewalls sits between a trusted and untrusted network, and prevent unauthorised access.
-A firewall limits access to the netwrok based on certain rules.
-TLDR: Malicious packets trying to access forbidden ports are rejected.
+Limits access to the network based on certain rules and malicious packets trying to access forbidden ports are rejected.
+Works on the network and transport layer.

 These rules are called **packet filters** (or Access Control Lists), and the process is called **static filtering**.
 Traffic is controlled by loking at the packet headers - IP address, destination IP address, port number and protocol used.
 If the port is closed anyway, or the firewall decided to not let the packet through, then the packet is either silently dropped, or rejected and a notification is sent back to the sender.

 A more secure version of this is called **statefull inspection**, this just keeps track of all connections established, and checks what the packets contain.

 ### Proxies
-Proxies act as an intermediary server between the client and the firewall, and sends out data on thier behalf.
+Proxies act as an intermediary server between the client and a network, and sends out data on your behalf.
+It works on the application layer and means a direct connection cannot be established to your device.

 They provide additional security by:
 - **providing anonymity** because the client IP address cannot be directly seen